heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 ---
 layout: post
 title: Creating super simple logger class in C#
-description: SimpleLogger.cs is a very simple logger class that I wrote for my own use in some of my mini C# project developments.
+description: Just another simple logger utility class that I wrote for my own use in some of my mini C# project developments.
 keywords: c# programming, simple logger class
 tags: [C#, Utility]
 comments: true
 ---

 When I work with mini C# projects, sometimes I need a logger to easily for me to debug the application during the run-time.
 So, I have wrote my own super simple logger class that I can simply use for my projects without using any other logger library.

+### Source code

 _SimpleLogger.cs_